Bubble dynamics in a Hele-Shaw channel and velocity selection without surface tension: Logarithmic Solutions

-As already discussed, equations (\ref{eq:betak}) and (\ref{eq:betapm}) provide the complete time-dependence of the parameters $a_k(t)$, $\gamma(t)$, $\rho(t)$, and $d(t)$, once their initial values are given.
-More explicitly, if we write $a_k(t)=\xi_k(t)+ i\eta _k(t)$, we can the use Eqs.~(\ref{eq:dotbetak}) and (\ref{eq:dotbetapm}) to obtain a set of $2N+3$ ordinary differential equations for equal number of real-valued parameters: $d$, $\gamma$, $\rho$, and $\{\xi_k, \eta _k|k=1,...n; \}$.
-By integrating these equation numerically, it is then possible to compute the time evolution of the interface.
-Initial conditions should however be chosen carefully, since some of them may lead to finite-time `blow-up' because of loss of univalence of the mapping $z(\zeta,t)$.
-Below we show several examples of bubble evolutions described by our solutions, both for the case where the solutions exist for all times and for situations when there occurs bubble `breakup,' in the sense that the interface self-intersects at some finite time.
+As already discussed, equations (\ref{eq:betakl}) and (\ref{eq:betapml}) provide the complete time-dependence of the parameters $\gamma(t)$, $\rho(t)$, $d(t)$, and $a_k(t)$, once their initial values are given.
+More explicitly, if we write $a_k(t)=\xi_k(t)+ i\eta _k(t)$, we can use the fact that $\dot\beta_k=0$ and $\dot \beta_\pm=0$ to obtain a set of $2N+3$ ordinary differential equations for equal number of real-valued parameters, namely: $d$, $\gamma$, $\rho$, and $\{\xi_k, \eta _k|k=1,...N; \}$.
+By integrating these equations numerically, it is then possible to compute the time evolution of the interface.
+Initial conditions should however be chosen carefully, since some of them may lead to a break-down of the solutions in finite time because of loss of univalence of the mapping $z(\zeta,t)$.
+(But these initial data are eliminated by Tikhonov's regularization mentioned above.)
+Below we show several examples of bubble evolution described by our solutions.
+Most of the initial data in these examples belong to the set of well-posedness (see above), but a couple of them outside this set are included for illustrative purposes.